Camp Counselor - Before and After Camp

 - Lead games and activities for campers, including arts and crafts and sports.

-- Work with the Youth and Teen Director to create and implement impromptu activities.
+- Work with the Associate Camp Director/Coordinator to create and implement impromptu activities.

 - Follow schedules and be on time.